pdhoward/botshop/README.md

 Getting the app running on your local machine takes only a few steps:

-1. clone the project - `git clone https://github.com/pdhoward/server.git
+1. clone the project - `git clone https://github.com/pdhoward/botshop.git
 2. update configEx (configuration example) and rename folder to config
 3. install its dependencies - `npm install`
 4. start the app - npm run start

-Configurations can be set for MLab or a local mongo db.
+Configurations can be set for mlab or a local mongo db.
 See server.js to modify connections call accordingly

 ## Backend Server

-Note that a backend server is used strictly for prototyping
+Note that a backend server is used strictly for prototyping.
+Not commercial ready

 ## License and Use
  [LICENSE](LICENSE.txt).